JulienBalestra/enjoliver/README.md

 * Keep and history of each POST discovery
     * Real db cluster for Documents (capped)

+* Scheduling with persistence if Lifecycle
-* Store the scheduling results in DB
+    * Store results in DB: the fs is always a sync representation of the db
+        * staling

+    * Import the fs files as persistence: backup to implement
+        * concurrency limit

 #### rkt stage for KVM-QEMU